LorenzoBossi/ingsw2022-AM20/README.md

 # Prova Finale Ingegneria del Software 2022
 ![alt text](src/main/resources/Images/Eriantys-Header.jpg)

-The final project of the course "ingegneria del software" required to develope a distributed application of the board game [Eriantys](https://www.craniocreations.it/prodotto/eriantys/), using the Model View Controller pattern (MVC).
+The final project of the course "Ingegneria del Software" required to develope a distributed application of the board game [Eriantys](https://www.craniocreations.it/prodotto/eriantys/), using the Model View Controller pattern (MVC).